abdeoliveira/examgen/README.md

 ## Language and localization

-Despite the docs and comments through the codes are in English, the LaTex header was conceived to work with the pt_br (Brazilian Portuguese) locale as follows:
+Despite the docs and comments through the codes are in English, the default localization of this project is the Brazilian Portuguese.
+Thus the defaults are as follows:

 * Words are separated according to the Portuguese language.
 * Comma is used as decimal separator (instead of point as used in English).

-If you want to localize your text to other language, you must edit the file `~/aux/header.tex` in two lines.
+If you want to localize the exams to the English language you must create a blank file named (exactly) `locale_en` inside the `~/input` folder.
+Simple like that.
-The first is indeed the first line, which reads `\documentclass[9pt,twocolumn,brazil]{article}`, in which you can change `brazil` to whatever you want.

-The second place is the line ```\mathcode`,="002C```.
-Commenting this line, i.e. putting a `%` in front of it,  makes LaTex to use 'point' instead of 'comma' for decimal separator.
+I intend to implement other localizations in the future.
+If you want to tweak the code and do it for yourself, please contact me for help if needed.

 ## Exam Header